Valid HTML 3.2

 HART was developed by Rosemount Inc in the mid-1980's, but has been made completely open, and all rights now belong to the independent HART Communication Foundation, which supports the protocol and oversees further development.

-You can find out more about available products from the Virtual HART Book.
-For more details of the technology, try the HCF web site at www.hartcomm.org, or ask your favourite instrument supplier.
-There is also a technical overview booklet, available from me or from the HCF.
+You can find out more about the technology and available products from the HCF website, or ask your favourite instrument supplier.
+There is also a technical overview booklet, available from the HCF.